 Research

-The Michigan Neonatal Biobank stores the residual dried blood spot samples that were collected from Michigan newborns since 1988 are part of the state's Newborn Screening program.
+The Michigan Neonatal Biobank stores the residual dried blood spot samples that were collected from Michigan newborns over the last 35 years as part of the state's Newborn Screening program.
 There are nearly four million dried blood spot cards in the Biobank.

 The dried blood spots can be used for studies on genetic and chronic diseases, genomics and infectious disease, and for prevalence studies.
-For approved research studies the samples can also be linked by the Michigan Department of Community Health to newborn screening results and statewide public health laboratories making it possible to request samples that are associated with a known health outcome.
+For approved research studies the samples can also be linked by the Michigan Department of Health and Human Services to newborn screening results and statewide public health laboratories making it possible to request samples that are associated with a known health outcome.

 How are the cards stored?